slbailey/Retrovue/docs/contracts/EnricherListTypes.md

 ## Behavior Contract Rules (B-#)

 - **B-1:** The command MUST scan registry for available enricher types and display all discovered types.
-- **B-2:** The command MUST validate enricher type compliance and scope declarations.
+- **B-2:** The command MUST validate enricher type compliance and type declarations.
 - **B-3:** When `--json` is supplied, output MUST include fields `"status"`, `"enricher_types"`, and `"total"` with appropriate data structures.
 - **B-4:** On discovery failure (registry access error), the command MUST exit with code `1` and print a human-readable error message.
 - **B-5:** The `--dry-run` flag MUST show what would be discovered without executing external validation.